TALXIS/docs/src/en/developer-guide/Platform/Pipelines/Build.md

 # **Creating a build pipeline for a project**
 In this guide, we assume that you already have a project and repository created in DevOps, now you need is to build it in DevOps.

 Build pipelines are fairly simple and this should take long.
-However, there are two ways to do so based on branch policies, your priviliges, and your preference.
+However, there are two ways to do so based on branch policies, your privileges, and your preference.
 Follow the guide which applies to your case:

-1. I have the privilege to commit to the main branch and potential mistake won't cause any problems for others working on the project.
+1. I have the privilege to commit to the main branch and potential mistakes won't cause any problems for others working on the project.
 This usually applies to new projects.
     - [Move to the guide](#I-can-commit-to-main)
 2. I can not commit to the main and I need to go through a pull request.
 This usually applies to ongoing projects.
     - [Move to the guide](#I-have-to-go-through-a-pull-request)